cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 - Support the search and display filtering of nodes in the node tree panel.
 - Support using the system clipboard to copy and paste all animation data (nodes, tracks, and key frames) on nodes.
-- Support multi-select nodes to add attribute tracks in batches.
+- Support multi-select nodes to add property tracks in batches.
 - Optimize the experience of selecting and deselecting key frames (__Ctrl + mouse click__ to select key frames to deselect them).
-- Support continuing to edit node attributes in the animation editing state, including particle and model material attributes, etc.
+- Support continuing to edit node properties in the animation editing state, including particle and model material properties, etc.

 ![image](animation.png)